isomerpages/govtech-stp/_rgl-japan/00c-rgl-faq.md

 ##### 1. At which clinics can I take the pre-departure Polymerase Chain Reaction (PCR) test?

-Pre-departure COVID-19 PCR tests for RGL arrangements may only be performed at [selected clinics](https://go.gov.sg/covid19pcrtestproviders).
+Pre-departure COVID-19 PCR tests for RGL arrangements may only be performed at [selected clinics](https://go.gov.sg/covid19pcrtestproviders) for eligible RGL travellers.

 Please call the clinic to make an appointment, before proceeding for the swab.
 Pre-departure swabs may not be performed if you do not have an appointment.